roldao04/TQS_113920/HW1/README.md

 ### Features
 - View Meal Plans: Students can browse the meal plans for different restaurants on campus.
-- Weather Forecast Integration: Display the weather forecast for each restaurant’s available meal days.
+- Weather Forecast Integration: Display the weather forecast for each restaurant's available meal days.
 - Reservation System: Users can book meal reservations in advance.
 - Reservation Details: Users can check and cancel their reservations.
 - Check-in Page for Staff: Restaurant staff can verify and mark reservations as used.